A simple way to analyse the usage and impact of e-resources

 - Evaluate the whole picture by comparing usage of different deals, and downloading data from intermediary/gateway services and journal backfiles.
 And all in one easy to use interface.

-- Inform decisions about journal subscriptions, substitutions or cancellations by analysing trends and usage.
+- Inform decisions about e-resources subscriptions, substitutions, cancellations and purchases by analysing trends and usage.

-- Save time by gathering and downloading usage data directly into library management systems and usage statistics analysis tools such as UStat, Millennium and 360 Counter.
+- Save time by viewing your usage data in one place and by gathering usage data directly into library management systems and usage statistics analysis tools such as Alma, UStat, EBSCO Usage Consolidation and 360 Counter.

 What does this mean for publishers?